RaminMammadzada/Positioning-and-Floating-Elements/README.md

 This project is a Clone of this webpage.
 We have a cloned webpage built with following features:

-1. SSubscribe and Login button
+1. Subscribe and Login buttons
 2. Logo display of The New York Times
 3. Navbar including six element
 4. Images and video embeded